w3c-fedid/FedCM/README.md

 ## The HTML API

-Relying Parties also typpically embed iframes served by identity providers for personalization (e.g. showing the user's profile picture / name on buttons).
+Relying Parties also typically embed iframes served by identity providers for personalization (e.g. showing the user's profile picture / name on buttons).
 Browsers do (or are intending to) block third party cookies in iframes, making them uncredentialed and hence unable to personalize.

 This is still under active exploration, but our efforts are going into exploring ways in which we can leverage [fencedframes](https://github.com/shivanigithub/fenced-frame) and one of the response APIs above.